 In order to protect volunteers, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we have received harassment complaints, or privately warn third parties about them if we believe that doing so will increase the safety of New York R Conference participants or the general public.
+At our discretion, we may publicly name a person about whom we have received harassment complaints, or privately warn third parties about them if we believe that doing so will increase the safety of R Conference participants or the general public.
 We will not name harassment victims without their affirmative consent.

 Conference staff will also provide support to victims, including, but not limited to:

 If a participant engages in behavior in violation of the CoC, the conference organizers may take any action they deem appropriate, ranging from issuing a warning to expulsion from the conference with no refund, depending on the circumstances.
-The New York R Conference reserves the right to exclude any participant found to be engaging in harassing behavior from participating in any further New York R Conference events, trainings or other activities.
+The R Conference reserves the right to exclude any participant found to be engaging in harassing behavior from participating in any further R Conference events, trainings or other activities.